gravitational/teleport-cluster-terraform/README.md

 # `teleport-cluster-terraform`

-This repo contains a reference Terraform module which configures a production worthy high-availability auto-scaling Teleport Cluster.
+This repo contains a reference Terraform module that configures a production-worthy high-availability auto-scaling Teleport Cluster.

 This cluster makes use of several AWS technologies, provisioned and configured using Terraform.